TristanCacqueray/tristancacqueray.github.io/content/blog/icfpc2024.md

 This course was evaluated by the size of the solution, thus, I investigated how to compress ICFP terms.

-The idea was to find the longest repeated substring and replace them using lambda variables.
+The idea was to find the longest repeated substrings and replace them using lambda variables.
-I used the [string-similarity](https://hackage.haskell.org/package/string-similarity) package to implement the follow code generator:
+I used the [string-similarity](https://hackage.haskell.org/package/string-similarity) package to implement the following code generator:

 ```haskell
 import Data.Text qualified as T